USS Leyte CV-32

-Built by Chance Vought Aircraft Division in Stratford, Connecticut.
+Built by Vought Aircraft Division of United Aircraft in Stratford, Connecticut.
 Contract Number: 2720.
-Accepted by the United States Navy (USN).
+On June 18, 1945 accepted by the United States Navy (USN).
 On June 20, 1945 delivered to the United States Navy (USN) as F4U-4 Corsair Bureau Number 82050.

-During June 1945, based at NAS San Diego then shipped during July 1945.
-Minor repairs were performed during August 1945.
-During September 1945 assigned to VBF-19 based at NAS North Island then to NAS Barber's Point until the end of the year.
+During June 1945 based at NAS San Diego.
+In July 1945 shipped overseas.
+During August 1945, minor repairs were performed on this Corsair.
+In September 1945 assigned to Fighter Bombing Squadron 19 (VBF-19) based at NAS North Island then to NAS Barber's Point until the end of the year.

-This aircraft had no known nickname or nose art.
+This aircraft was assigned aboard USS Leyte CV-32 to Carrier Air Group 3 (CAG-3), Fighter Squadron 32 (VF-32) "Swordsmen".
 Tail letter "K" with a white tipped tail.
 Nose number 205.
-The fuselage had a U. S. Star with red and white striped bars with "NAVY VF 32".
+This aircraft had no known nickname or nose art.
+The fuselage had a U. S. star insignia with red and white striped bars with "NAVY VF 32" on the fusealge.
 Below the tail stabilizer was stenciled "F4U-4 NAVY 82050".
 At the tip of the tail was "05".

 On December 4, 1950 took off from the USS Leyte (CV-32) piloted by Lt(jg) Thomas J. Hudner, Jr. on a ground attack mission over Kot'o-ri near the Chosin Reservoir.
 Hudner was flying as a wingman for flight leader F4U Corsair 97231 piloted by Ensign Jesse L. Brown.